Largest School District in South Carolina Adds WiFi to Fleet of 425 Buses

 Finally, they needed a connection that could be up and running quickly.
 Each student who travels on the bus spends about 45 minutes en route.
 GCS needed to take that valuable time and put it toward homework or studying.

-The Cradlepoint COR Series solution was deployed in all 425 buses, providing a reliable WiFi connection to the students with no wait time, while also connecting GPS and live streaming video of the buses.
+The Cradlepoint’s NetCloud Service for mobile was deployed in all 425 buses, providing a reliable WiFi connection to the students with no wait time, while also connecting GPS and live streaming video of the buses.
+The service also includes routing, WAN link termination and traffic management, and a firewall, all delivered via a purpose-built primary router with embedded LTE, 24x7 support, and a limited lifetime warranty.
 The entire bus fleet is also managed by Cradlepoint’s NetCloud platform via a managed service provider.
 VPN tunnels are used to secure all networking traffic to and from the student’s computer or personal electronic device.

 “Once WiFi is on the bus, it opens up a plethora of other capabilities and a whole new opportunity,” said Brown.